shawnbarton/hetzner-full-disk-encyption/README.md

 -rwxr-xr-x 1 root root  411 Feb 25 21:36 zz-dhclient*
 ```

 /lib/cryptsetup/ is present on working 18.04.
 Linked and present in /usr/lib/cryptsetup/ in 20.04.
+This means that there are no functions to actually unlock the drive when booting to dropbear.
+Unsure of fix.

 10\) Once more, enable **rescue mode** in Hetzner's "Robot" Web Interface and reboot the server: